SamuelSchlesinger/ver/README.md

 a Haskell purist you can just cabal build or whatever.

 The usage will be generated automatically and printed if you attempt to use it (see cmd).

+Currently having an unreasonably tough time pushing files to archive in snap.
+I'm going to work on that some more tomorrow, but give it a rest for now.